Takakiriy/typrm/README.md

         "password": "5I#OfEilq#)",
     }

+If you change the current folder to the folder where the .env file is in the PowerShell script (.ps1 file), to return the current folder to the original folder when you exit with Ctrl + C, try ~ Write a PowerShell script enclosed in Finally.

+    $StartingFolder = (Convert-Path .)
+    cd  "${HOME}"
+    Try {
+        node ... typrm.js ...
+    } Finally {  #// It also runs when you press Ctrl + C
+        cd  $StartingFolder
+    }

 Variables defined in the .env file cannot be referenced from the `#if:` tag.

 ## Replace - replace command, reset command